+XSale of Projects

-Sale of Projects Only live animals, blueberry plants, citrus trees, peach trees, ornamental plants, cakes for auction and gift baskets for auction will be auctioned.
-NO medically unsound or dead animals will be auctioned.
+Only live animals, blueberry plants, citrus trees, peach trees, ornamental plants, cakes for auction and gift baskets for auction will be auctioned.
+No soliciting in the arena during any sales.

 Commercial Heifers: The top five placing exhibitors in either division will be given the opportunity to sell.
 If any of the top five placing exhibitors in either division choose not to participate in the sale, the next placed exhibitor will be offered the chance to sell their animal.
 Exhibitors must own their animals should they choose to participate in the sale.
 Health certificates on sale heifers must be available to buyers.